Zeiny96/Score_Prediction_using_Pyspark/README.md

 - Anaconda3

 ## Installation
-- To setup and activate a conda environment with our needed libraries follow the next steps:
+- To setup and activate a conda environment with our needed libraries.
+- We will call our environment pyspark, you can use any desired name.
+- To do this follow the next steps:
 ```
 conda create -n pyspark python=3.9 -y
 conda activate pyspark